claytonwrightmu/PGA-Analysis/notes/Project_Goals.md

 - Visual dashboards for player profiles and course profiles
 - Automated reports for big events (majors, Ryder Cup, etc.)
 - Implement agentic AI
-- Beat the sportbooks and crumple Big Gambking with math
+- Beat the sportbooks and crumple big gambling with math